From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 • Sunset boat cruise on the Mekong River including canapés

-• Five nights at FCC Angkor by Avani (5 stars) including breakfast
+• 5 nights stay at 5* FCC Angkor by Avani including breakfast

 • Sunrise at Angkor Wat and full day temple exploration